 At times twining climbers tend to become quite denuded at the base, however this is often compensated by their vigorous and overhanging upper growth.

-Twiners love ropes and rods around which their main shoot can wind itself ie growing in a helix.
-For many twiners such as the annual continuous bloomers this is fine.
-However, in the case of the vigorous lianas mentioned above, it is paramount that future main shoots are unwound and attached parallel to the wire ropes, as described for Wisteria.
+Twiners love ropes and rods around which their main shoot can wind itself, i.e twist and grown in a helix.
+For many twiners, such as the annual continuous bloomers, this is fine.
+However, in the case of the vigorous twiners mentioned above, it is imperative that future main shoots are unwound and attached parallel to the wire ropes, as described for wisteria.
 This prevents damage to the support system.
 Otherwise massive trellises are required with a distance of 15cm from the wall, which would cost many times more.
-Each climbing plant description includes an overview at the end, which indicates in different colours the most suitable as well as the lesser suitable wire rope systems suggested for that particular plant.
+Each climbing plant description includes an overview at the end, in which the more or less suitable rope systems are marked in color.

 The most suitable systems have predominantly one or several parallel vertical ropes, onto which several shoots of one or possibly several plants can be guided.
-Secondary horizontal ropes can promote the intertwining of the various plant shoots.
-For annual plants, simple and light rope systems are usually sufficient.
-But the perennial plants require at least medium and better even heavy duty or massive systems, considering their future height.
-Initially, “climbing rungs” e.g. in the form of attached clamping rings will prevent the plant from sliding down.
-Alternatively, tying the plants to the wire ropes with binding material will do the same.
+Secondary short horizontal ropes can promote the intertwining of the various plant shoots.
+For annual plants, easy and light rope systems are usually sufficient, but the perennial plants require at least medium, or even better- heavy duty or massive systems, considering their future height.
+In the initial phase, “climbing rungs”- e.g. in the form of attached clamping rings, will prevent the plant from sliding down, but tying the plants to the wire ropes with binding material will do the same.

-Wire rope systems with a significant number of horizontal wire ropes have a limited usefulness for twiners.
-The lianas don't like these systems, as their shoots need to be forced into a horizontal position and attached to the horizontal wire ropes.
-Which means a much higher maintenance regime!
+Wire rope systems with a significant number of horizontal wire ropes have a limited usefulness (are "conditionally suitable") for twining lianas.
+The twining plants reject these ropes; individual shoots need to be manually laid into a horizontal position and then attached to the horizontal wire ropes.
+This means a much higher maintenance regime!
 In small private gardens this is usually not a problem, because once the horizontal shoots have been established, these areas will soon be covered with foliage.

-Likewise, systems in which the wire ropes are arranged very closely together are sometimes of limited suitability, see explanation below.
+Likewise, systems in which the wire ropes are arranged very close together are sometimes of limited suitability-- see explanation below.
 And, in some cases, some systems may be simply too high for plants with a less vigorous growth habit.

-Systems with very short wire ropes are deemed “unsuitable.”
-They don't do justice to the plant's growth habit, except maybe for pot plants.
-Likewise, systems with too tightly arranged wire ropes such as 5050 are often not necessary and too expensive.
-For some lianas, especially for the above mentioned vigorous ones, multiple closely arranged parallel wire ropes are actually obstructive, as the plants get too entangled, and cutting them back becomes much more time-consuming.
+Systems with very short wire ropes are “unsuitable.”
+They don't do justice to the plant's growth habit, except maybe for potted plants.
+Likewise, systems with wire ropes arranged too tightly, such as 5050, are often not necessary and would be too expensive for this purpose.
+For some lianas, especially for the above mentioned vigorous ones, multiple closely-arranged parallel ropes are actually a hindrance, as the plants get too entangled, and cutting them back becomes much more time-consuming.
 It is much better to guide these plants onto separate single wire ropes spaced at least 1m to 1.5m apart.